alishabhale/cardView/README.md

-# AddToCart
+# Card View

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.0.
+This project has the E-commerce webiste front-end functionalities.
+The product list is getting populated by mock api : https://60d779a5307c300017a5f8bb.mockapi.io/productlist.

 ## Development server